 Ninja Foodi Latkes

 You can cook them in any brand machine you might have.
 The biggest difference between them all is usually the size of the air fryer basket.
 Larger will cook more at one time of course.
 Laying them in a single layer is most important so they get nice and crispy.
+You can use russet or make Sweet Potato Latkes for fun too.

 How to Make Latkes